paritytech/txwrapper-core/packages/txwrapper-core/README.md

-# WIP library for chain builders to make and publish their chain specific txwrapper-* lib
+# @substrate/txwrapper-core

+Components for making offline transaction signing libraries for Substrate based chains.

+How to guide for chain builders coming soon...